MolSSI/QCFractal/docs/qcfractal/source/install.rst

    through a native install on your device (e.g. managed clusters), a direct installer, ``yum`` install, a ``conda`` install, or otherwise; it must be installed first or the ``Psycopg2`` package will complain about missing the ``pg_config``.
-Installation of PostgreSQL manually is beyond the scope of these instructions, so we recommend either using a `Conda Install of Fractal <conda_install>`_ or contacting your systems administrator.
+Installation of PostgreSQL manually is beyond the scope of these instructions, so we recommend either using a :ref:`Conda install of Fractal <conda-install>` or contacting your systems administrator.

 If you have PosgreSQL installed already, you can also install QCFractal using ``pip``: